Keegan1209/Gallery/README.md

-# Personal Digital Diary
+# Google Drive Clone

-A secure, private web application that creates a beautiful frontend interface for your Google Drive photos and videos.
-Built with Next.js, TypeScript, and Supabase for maximum security and performance.
+A secure, private web application that creates a frontend interface for Google Drive photos and videos.
+Built with Next.js, TypeScript, and Supabase.

 ## 🌟 Features